James Frederic Elton: Life

 In March 1875, Elton was promoted to the office of British consul in Portuguese territory, with residence at Mozambique.
 He was here engaged in many expeditions for the suppression of the slave-trade from this and other parts of the east coast, in the course of which he made numerous journeys by sea and land, to the south as far as Delagoa Bay, and over the Indian Ocean to the Seychelle Islands and Madagascar.

 Early in 1877, he started from Mozambique on an expedition to the west and north-west, into the heart of the Makua country, returning to the coast at Mwendazi or Memba Bay; thence he went northward, a journey of four hundred and fifty miles on foot, through the curious craggy peaks of Sorisa, and up the Iurio, to the Sugarloaf Hills and the cataracts of Pomba, descending again to Ibo.
 Elton spoke very positively of the Makua people, describing them as "kind", "intelligent", "decent", "trustworthy" and "very respectable."
-He also wrote that the was worried they were vulnerable from attacks by Arab slave traders who were connected to the Indian Ocean slave trade.
+He also wrote that he was worried they were vulnerable from attacks by Arab slave traders who were connected to the Indian Ocean slave trade.
 Elton wrote that he believed the British Empire should use its military might to combat the Arab slave traders in the region.
 Elton also visited all the Quirimbas Islands, and explored the coast up to the limit of the Zanzibar mainland territory, beyond the Bay of Tongue, which occupied him three months.
 In July of the same year Elton left Mozambique for the Zambezi and the Shiré rivers, his intention being to visit the British mission stations on Lake Nyassa, explore the lake and surrounding country, visit various chiefs connected with the slave-trade, and ascertain the possibility of a route from the north end of the lake to Quiloa, at which seaport he proposed to embark in a steamer for Zanzibar, hoping to reach the latter place in November or early in December.

 His mission to the chiefs and the circumnavigation of the lake were successfully accomplished, but with the land journey troubles began; "the country was devastated by wars among the different tribes, porterage and food wore often unobtainable, and instead of taking a direct route to the east Elton was compelled to travel by a very circuitous one to the north".
 He struggled on "full of hope", energetic to the last until within a few miles of the town of Usekhe in Ugogo, on the caravan-route between the coast opposite Zanzibar and Unyanyembe, when he sank from malarious fever, brought on by exposure and privation.
 He died 19 December 1877, aged 37, and was buried about two miles from his last camp, under a large baobab tree which overlooks the plains of Usekhe.
 His four companions, Mesrs.
 Cotterill, Rhodes, Hoste, and Downie, marked the spot by a large wooden cross, and carved his initials on the tree which overshadows his grave.